 Our aim is to provide a specialist educational environment for children and young people who are not able to access a supported place in a mainstream school, despite having received comprehensive provision and support for their complex needs within their previous

-Pupils who attend Ravenshall will have an EHCP/Statement of SEND, with their main needs identified as being significant cognitive and communication delay presenting in achieving several years behind expectations.
-Generally our school caters for pupils who present, at 5 years old, cognitively, as 18 to 36 months and will have a co-morbidity of at least 2 recognised conditions.
-It is likely that pupils will also have additional needs, e.g. medical issues, motor co-ordination problems, mobility issues, epilepsy, autistic continuum, specific language
+Pupils who attend Ravenshall will have an EHCP detailing their SEND, with their main needs identified as being significant cognitive and communication delay presenting in achieving several years behind expectations.
+Generally, our school caters for pupils who present, at 5 years old, cognitively, as 18 to 36 months and will have a co-morbidity of at least 2 recognised conditions.
+It is likely that pupils will also have additional needs, e.g. medical issues, motor co-ordination problems, mobility issues, epilepsy, autistic continuum, specific language and/or sensory impairments.

 Pupils attending Ravenshall will meet some or all of the following criteria:

 These difficulties will be present to the extent that children may be unable to access other provision within mainstream schools in Kirklees.

 Pupils within Ravenshall will require a highly personalised programme of support, which is specific to their complex needs, focusing upon basic functional skills; life skills; personal and social development; self-regulation and management of their emotions; physical development.
 This will be delivered in a nurturing environment which sets out to make every child feel safe, accepted and valued first and foremost.
 Ravenshall has regular access to professionals, for example Educational Psychologist, Speech and Language Therapist, and a Physiotherapist, but also has its own behaviour support team who support academic intervention, nurture intervention, behaviour intervention, speech and language intervention and working with families.
 This team works closely with teaching staff to ensure students